ObserveRTC/client-monitor-js/docs/PIPELINE_DISRUPTION_DETECTORS.md

 threshold here exists to answer *did it stop* rather than *how bad is it*.
 The graded questions belong to Perceived Quality, whose members are windowed or hysteretic by construction because users do not perceive ticks.
-Several detectors here do compute a ratio — `capture-bottleneck` and `decoder-bottleneck` against a supply rate, `inbound-video-playout-discrepancy` against frames received, `video-decoder-overloaded` against frames dropped — and every one of them uses
+Several detectors here do compute a ratio — `video-capture-bottleneck` and `decoder-bottleneck` against a supply rate, `inbound-video-playout-discrepancy` against frames received, `video-decoder-overloaded` against frames dropped — and every one of them uses